 The Master of Arts in Theology (Ecology) pathway offers the opportunity for students to reflect critically on the concept of environmental crisis as a theologically salient theme and to develop an awareness of different modes of theological response.
-They will build a careful understanding of the questions that Christian thought and practice bring to contemporary environmentalism, and the ways human impacts on the environment illuminate Christian thought and practice
+They will build a careful understanding of the questions that Christian thought and practice bring to contemporary environmentalism, and the ways human impacts on the environment illuminate Christian thought and practice.

 The core units for this pathway are ST7800 (Theology & Ecology: Creation and Crisis), and ST7801 (Environmentalism and Christian Spirituality).
 Theology and Ecology asks what Christian thought and practice has to do with the ecological crisis: it examines relevant biblical texts, Christian theology from across a variety of areas, and field–based learning, in order to gain an awareness of the questions that Christian thought and practice brings to contemporary environmentalism and the ways that close examination of human impacts on God’s creation can illuminate such thought and practice.
 Environmentalism and Christian Spirituality brings together the tools of practical and historical theology in order to explore the emerging field of contemplative ecology.
 The class explores the challenges posed to the Christian practical theologian and some nuanced ways that Christian thought and practice might be brought to bear in this context.

 This pathway is being offered on a part time or open learning basis only.
 Other units in this pathway are listed below, and students can also choose Elective units from any units on offer at NTC.
 Flexible part-time routes make study accessible for everyone – wherever you are in the world!
+Selected units will be available each year by videoconference, to enable greater flexibility, and reduce the ‘carbon footprint’ generated by international travel.

 Students will receive a minimum of 180 credits while on this course.